-Medieval Institute Publications at Western Michigan University publishes the Secular Commentary series for the TEAMS Consortium for Teaching Medieval Studies.
+Medieval Institute Publications at Western Michigan University publishes the Secular Commentary series for TEAMS: Teaching Association for Medieval Studies.

 The Secular Commentary Series provides modern English translations of medieval texts that analyze, annotate and explicate classical and vernacular works.
 Dating from the fourth through the sixteenth century, these texts represent various traditions (grammatical, allegorical, exegetical, academic and humanistic).
 The works they elucidate include poetry, fiction, history, philosophy and scientific treatises.
 Each volume of the series contains a critical introduction and select bibliography, a clear prose translation and notes designed to gloss difficult passages.
 The aim of the series is to support teaching in the broadest sense: the volumes are suitable for the classroom and serve as an aid for scholars and generalist readers across the full range of the humanities.

 Series editorial board

 Proposals or completed manuscripts to be considered for publication by Medieval Institute Publications should be sent to Tyler Cloherty, acquisitions editor for the series, or the series editor, Robert E. Edwards, Pennsylvania State University.

 Brunetto Latini's "La rettorica" is the first Italian translation of Cicero's early and widely influential work "De inventione," and this volume is a translation of Latini's translation and includes both Cicero's work and Brunetto's commentary.